Dr. Marcoux-Boriack, DVM

 Samantha grew up in Houston, TX.
 At the age of 5, Samantha toyed with many career paths: a ballerina, a lawyer, a police officer, a waitress on skates.
 Ultimately, she decided on being a veterinarian due to her love for animals.
 Something that’s stuck until this day.

-Upon moving back to Texas, she found herself in League City.
-She graduated from Clear Horizons Early College High School with her diploma and an Associate’s degree.
-She then continued on her education and life-long dream of attending Texas A&M University.
-There she worked with many species of animals including reptiles, alpacas, opossums, and songbirds through research projects and as an officer of Aggies for Animal Rescue.
-She graduated in 3 years with a Bachelor’s Degree in Biomedical Sciences and a certificate in Public Health Entomolgy.
+She graduated from Clear Horizons Early College High School with her diploma and an Associate’s Degree in General Studies.
+She then continued her education at her dream college: Texas A&M University in College Station.
+There she worked with many species of animals including cats, dogs, snakes, lizards, alpacas, opossums, insects, and songbirds through research projects and organizations, especially as an officer of Aggies for Animal Rescue.
+She graduated in 3 years with a Bachelor’s Degree in Biomedical Sciences and a certificate in Public Health Entomology.

 Heather is originally from Galveston, where she attended Ball High School and played volleyball for her entire high school career.
 After graduation, she attended Blinn College in Bryan, Texas but decided to move back home to help her family after Hurricane Ike.
 She later attended the Vet Tech Institute of Houston, from which she graduated in 2013, receiving her AAS in Veterinary Technology.
 During her time at VTI, she served as the events coordinator for the student government and received an awards medal for perfect attendance.